idoros/stack-context/README.md

 })
 ```

-> This is far from perfect, and it requires unrelated async methods to "play along" if they are in the path of our context : (
+> Unfortunately this requires unrelated async methods to "play along" if they are in the path of our context :(

 On the other hand, rolling back the context down the stack can probably be handled automatically (also error handling).